CEI-lab/ece3400-2018/docs/lab4.md

   13. Go to *File>Open>folder_your_project_is_in*, and you should be able to open your *nameyouchose*_inst.v file.
 Pasting this into your top level module will allow you access to these clock signals.
 Remember to input 50MHz.

-  You'll want to assign the 24MHz output to a GPIO pin, for the Camera team to use.
+  You'll want to assign the 24MHz output to a GPIO pin, for Team Arduino to use.

 ### Team Arduino
  Congrats, you're on Team Arduino.
 You will be responsible for wiring the camera, setting up its registers with the Arduino, and reading in treasure data from the FPGA.